The-Chinese-Room/InkpotDemo/README.md

 					- for testing out all list operations.
 			Props
 				BP_InkyCube
 					- actor blueprint showing how to get Ink variable change notification.
 			Stories
 				- all the Inkpot story assets.
 			UI
 				WBP_Display
-					- the main display widget, this is where most of the Ink logic lies.
+					- the main display widget,
+					this is where most of the Ink control logic lies.
 				WBP_Choice
 					- widget for choices that can be made in a story, used by WBP_Display.

+---

 ## Editing Ink source
 Use Inky, which you can get from here.<br>